 Pleasures to share

 Over the generations, the Desgroseilliers family diversified its agricultural activities to share the fruits of their labour with the general public.
-In the 1920s, in every spring, Willie tapped maple trees located on his land to produce maple syrup for his family and some grocery stores in Montreal.
-The maple business became so big that Willie built a small shack in the middle of the sugar bush, a friendly gathering place in which to receive family and friends.
+In the 1920s, in every spring, Victor tapped maple trees located on his land to produce maple syrup for his family and some grocery stores in Montreal.
+The maple business became so big that Victor built a small shack in the middle of the sugar bush, a friendly gathering place in which to receive family and friends.
 This is the spirit that still persists today, at the Labranche sugar shack.

 But why stop there?
 From the branch whence the sap flows in the spring, there are vines and apples that bear their fruit in the fall.